 We will begin by focusing on intersubjectivity.
 It occurs as a spontaneous reaction.
 Without thinking, we naturally reach out to someone who is falling.
 Perception, feeling and bodily movement are involved but none of these factors suggest deliberate behavior.
 We raise our hand to protect ourselves just as we reach out our hand to save someone else.
 This spontaneous mutual aid not only occurs as a reaction, but also functions to communicate feelings: it is intersubjective.
-With Max Scheler's work as a backdrop, Lonergan distinguishes between community of feeling, fellow-feeling, psychic contagion, and emotional identification.
-Community feeling is a parallel response by two or more people to the same object.
+With Max Scheler's work as a backdrop, Lonergan distinguishes between community of feeling, fellow-feeling, psychic contagion, and emotional identification.10 Community feeling is a parallel response by two or more people to the same object.
 In fellow-feeling, one person responds to an object and the next person responds to the reaction (i.e. the feelings) of the first person.
-Both community of feeling and fellow-feeling are intentional responses whose objects are known to illicit response and to arouse feeling.
+Both community of feeling and fellow-feeling.
 Community feeling can be illustrated in the sadness two parents would feel over the death of their child.
 In contrast, fellow-feeling is the response of a third party to the sorrow the parents feel.
 In community worship there is community feeling as the worshippers are similarly concerned with God.
 But fellow-feeling also exists by virtue of the fact that the worshippers can be moved to devotion by the devout attitude of others within the community.